 * * * *

-More temporary that is… Which brings us back to nearly a year ago, February 5, 2020.
-I wrote back then that I often had trouble staying asleep.
-(Worrying a lot about the future of this country.)
-I wrote that lately, “at night – when I can’t get back to sleep around 3:30 or 4:00 a.m. – I’ve taken to reading The Great Democracies.
+Beginning in February 5, 2020, and extending up to the election that November, I quite often had trouble staying asleep.
+(Worrying about the future of this country.)
+I wrote back in February 2020 that “at night – when I can’t get back to sleep around 3:30 or 4:00 a.m. – I’ve taken to reading The Great Democracies.
 (Volume 4 of his History of the English-Speaking Peoples.)
 And it’s given me great comfort, helping me focus on the long view of our present political divisiveness.”
 (See Take the long view – Idioms.)

 Which brings up another point.
 Right now I wouldn’t want to be in Donald Trump’s shoes.